 The closest place to Hoodoo for après-ski merriment is Skip Bar at the The Suttle Lodge & Boathouse, about a 10-minute drive down the road.
 The cocktail lounge has a solid selection of beer and wine, served up alongside a menu of sandwiches, flatbread, schnitzel and steaks.
 You can also head over to the charming town of Sisters, a half-hour drive from Hoodoo, where you’ll find all sorts of restaurants, bars and cafes, many with outdoor seating.
 One of the oldest spots in town, the Wild West-inspired Sisters Saloon offers juicy steaks and farm-fresh vegetarian dishes to indoor and outdoor diners, with heat lamps on the patio for chilly winter nights.
 Other great options include The Open Door wine bar, which has a menu that changes daily, a cozy courtyard with a fire pit and plenty of twinkling fairy lights; and Sisters Depot Kitchen and Cocktail Bar, with an expansive menu, covered patio seating and live music on Thursdays, Saturdays and some Fridays.
 All three offer classic American fare.

 There’s no shortage of excellent spots for getting your post-ski food and drink game on nearby the mountain in Bend.
 There’s even a shuttle that provides easy transportation from town to snowy Mt.
-Bachelor, ideal for those who don’t want to drive in the snow (or risk not finding a spot at one of the resort’s parking lots).
+Bachelor, ideal for those who don’t want to drive in the snow.
 The choice of bars and restaurants in Bend is abundant, with plenty of spots offering indoor and outdoor seating year-round.
 In this craft-brew capital you’ll find plenty of family-friendly spots to love including Crux Fermentation Project, which regularly hosts food trucks, and the granddaddy of them all, Deschutes Brewery Bend Public House, known for its pizza and tasty pub fare.
 For fine dining, reserve a table at Ariana, whose chefs offer a fresh take on classic dishes.
 Sit inside their old Craftsman structure, socially distanced tented patio or semi-private solarium dining room.

 If you’re visiting Mt.
 Bailey, five miles from Crater Lake National Park, your best post-ski bet is to head over to Diamond Lake Resort, which offers burgers, sandwiches, chili and chicken dishes in their Lodge Restaurant, plus pizza for an easy takeout meal.
 There are lots of great options near Willamette Pass, including nearby Odell Lake Lodge & Resort Restaurant, which serves up tantalizing menu items like pan-seared salmon and honey-glazed pork chops for indoor and outdoor dining plus beer, wine and cocktails.